hynek/structlog/docs/loggers.rst

 Thread local storage makes your logger's context global but local to the current thread\ [*]_.
 In the case of web frameworks this means that your context becomes global to the current request.

-In order to make your context thread local, structlog ships with a generic wrapper for dict-like classes called :class:`structlog.threadlocal.ThreadLocalDict`.
+In order to make your context thread local, structlog ships with a function that can wrap any dict-like class and use it for thread local storage: :func:`structlog.threadlocal.wrap_dict`.

-Every instance of this class will have a common dictionary internally within the same thread.
+Within one thread, every instance of the returned class will have a *common* instance of the wrapped dict-like class:

 .. literalinclude:: code_examples/loggers/thread_local_dicts.txt
    :language: pycon